CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

 * -a: only consider apartments with A/C (Yes, a lot of apartments in the bay area does not have an A/C...)
 * --clean: re-crawl the data for ef

-The final output is a csv file containing all apartments that are of my interest sorted by price in ascending order.
+The final output is a `.csv` file containing all apartments that are of my interest sorted by price in ascending order.

 ## Conclusions
-Finding an apartment is definitely not an easy job, but at least I got some ease with a search that is exhaustive enough that I am confident it is the best I can get from the current listings.
-The project is mostly tailored for my personal interests, but hopefully it can inspire you for solving some problems you have in your life as well using the Internet.
+Finding an apartment is definitely not an easy job, but at least I got some ease with a search that is exhaustive enough so that I would be confident to say that I get the best I can find.
+The project is mostly tailored for my personal interests, but hopefully it can inspire you for solving some problems you have in your life as well. :)